How Traveling Changes You

 Ohhhh, The Places You’ll Go! ~ Dr. Seuss

 I was born in a small town in Northern Minnesota in an area called “The Iron Range”, heavy on mining and bars and not a whole lot to do for kids.
 Although we moved around a lot from town to town around the Range, I never really experienced a big city until I was around 10 or 11.
 When we finally drove down to the big city of Minneapolis and the first time I saw the skyscrapers, I was blown away.

 I just had this feeling of awe in the pit of my stomach and a flutter in my heart.

 I was always fascinated by new and exciting things, but nature has always been my home.
-I’d wander in the forests of Northern Minnesota for hours and bike the dirt roads discovering new land… trees, lakes, streams, little animals and rocks of all kinds.
-And as a quiet child, I observed.
+I’d wander in the forests of Northern Minnesota for hours and bike the dirt roads discovering new land: trees, lakes, streams, little animals, and rocks of all kinds.
+As a quiet child, I observed.
 I observed people and wondered why they do what they do.

 Me, the poor small town girl, how could this be possible?

 Things are never ever what you think they are going to be when you see photos, watch a TV show, or read a book about it.
 When you go there, YOU FEEL IT.
 You become one with it.
 Or at least I do. 😉

 And sometimes it’s beautiful.
 And sometimes it’s downright awful.

 But it’s reality—it’s the world we live in.

 “Traveling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta